embmike/Facial-Keypoint-Detection/README.md

 # Facial Keypoint Detection
 This project is part of my computer vision course of[ Udacity](https://www.udacity.com/course/computer-vision-nanodegree--nd891).
-A neural convolution network recognizes faces in images based on learned facial keypoints.
+A convolutional neural network recognizes faces in images based on learned facial keypoints.
 These keypoints mark important areas of the face: the eyes, corners of the mouth, the nose, etc. These keypoints are relevant for a variety of tasks, such as face filters, emotion recognition, pose recognition, and so on.

 Likewise the computer vision method hair feature-based cascade uses these features, see [OpenCV-Python tutorial](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html).